Rchou97/rchou97.github.io/_pages/cv.md

   * Data Engineer (November 2023 - Present)
     * Work on the expansion of the AWS cloud data warehouse of De Volksbank within the Client Interface domain.
     * Engineered automated data pipelines for marketing campaigns and personalised content for the respective De Volksbank brands.
-    * Used technologies: Amazon Web Services (AWS), Jira, Confluence, GitHub, SQL (Teradata/Trino), Airflow, Terraform and Python.
+    * Used technologies: Amazon Web Services (AWS), Jira, Confluence, GitHub, SQL (Teradata/Trino), Airflow, Terraform, and Python.
   * Junior Data Engineer BI (September 2022 - October 2023)
     * Worked on the dashboarding and the functional data warehouse of De Volksbank within the Risk & Compliance domain.
     * Used technologies: SQL (Teradata), Jira, Confluence, BitBucket, SAP PowerDesigner and Tableau.

 * **Bit Academy**
   * Part of the Team - Community Coach (January 2023 - August 2023)
-    * Facilitate and coach people with coding problems for the Bit Academy Pro courses in Python, SQL and other open-source technologies.
+    * Facilitate and coach people with coding problems for the Bit Academy Pro courses in Python, SQL, and other open-source technologies.
-    * Used technologies: SQL (SQLite), GitLab and Python.
+    * Used technologies: SQL (SQLite), GitLab, and Python.

 * **Coolblue**
   * Data Science Intern (April 2022 - August 2022)
     * Collaborate with the forecasting data team to forecast potential sales in multiple seasonal product types of Coolblue.
-    * Used technologies: SQL (BigQuery), Atlassian stack (Jira, Confluence and Bitbucket), GitHub and Python.
+    * Used technologies: SQL (BigQuery), Atlassian stack (Jira, Confluence and Bitbucket), GitHub, and Python.

 * **Finaps**
   * Process Engineer (November 2019 - April 2022)